Shared Reality

 An intentional approach to informal communication is crucial in a fast-paced organization with a bias for asynchronous workflows and text-based communication.
 Understanding a colleague’s unique personality will help teams collaborate more effectively, so leaders should encourage team members to prioritize informal connections (e.g. coffee chats, social calls, special interest chat channels) and get to know the people behind the text.
 This builds trust, prevents conflict, and enables better communication during work-related interactions.

-Building this level of trust also helps enable DRIs to make faster decisions, as there’s a foundation of confidence in the experience and judgment of others.
+Building this level of trust also enables DRIs to make faster decisions, as there’s a foundation of confidence in interacting with others.

-To set the precedence of informal communication at GitLab, each team member is required to schedule and conduct several coffee chats and consider applying to join a Team Member Resource Group as mandatory tasks during their onboarding.
+To set the precedent for informal communication at GitLab, each team member is required to schedule and conduct several coffee chats and consider applying to join a Team Member Resource Group as mandatory tasks during their onboarding.
 This ensures that they have the skills and confidence to initiate casual conversations and build cross-functional relationships during their time with the company.

 Example 2: Sharing READMEs (personal operating manuals) to build trust with new team members

 Two GitLab team members have never worked together before, so they set up a coffee chat and exchange READMEs prior to a new project starting.
-They learn a lot about each other, their work styles, and their backgrounds in the 25-minute video call and the asynchronous README reviews prior.
-The project runs more smoothly because of their shared trust beyond the transactional work interactions.
+They learn a lot about each other, their work styles, and their backgrounds in the 25-minute video call and the asynchronous README reviews.
+The project runs more smoothly because of their shared trust beyond transactional work interactions.

 Home